Dr Tom Burke BSc., M.Psych.Sc., P.Grad.Dip., PhD., D.Clin.Psych., C.Psychol.PsSI,

 Professional Background: Tom began his academic career in Psychology by completing a Bachelor’s degree (BSc) in 2011, followed by a Master’s degree in Psychological Science (M.Psych.Sc).
-For Tom’s primary degree, his major research component focused on Quality of Life and community belongingness for people with Intellectual Disabilities (ID) attending a Dublin-based service, where he worked as an Assistant Psychologist.
+For Tom’s primary degree, his major research component focused on Quality of Life and community belongingness for people with Intellectual Disabilities (ID) attending a Dublin-based service.
 His M.Psych.Sc research focused on the expression of grief in people with ID, specifically relating to Death, Dying, and Bereavement, with a view to developing more inclusive support services.

 Tom then undertook a PhD in Neuropsychology at Trinity College Dublin, under the supervision of Professor Niall Pender (Principal Clinical Neuropsychologist, Beaumont Hospital), and Professor Orla Hardiman (Consultant Neurologist, Beaumont Hospital), which looked at how thinking and behaviour changed in neurodegenerative diseases e.g., Motor Neurone Disease (MND) and Huntington’s Disease (HD).
 In 2013, Tom was awarded an Irish Institute of Clinical Neuroscience Clinical Research Fellowship to begin this research, and in 2015, he was awarded the Deirdre McMackin Memorial Medal for excellence in neuropsychology at an early career stage, by the Psychological Society of Ireland’s Division of Neuropsychology.
 He was also awarded the European Huntington’s Disease Network Clinical Research Fellowship in 2015 to collaborate with the Royal Hospital for Neuro-Disability, in Putney, London.